 On December 19, 2019, the District entered into a funding and reimbursement agreement with McWhinney Real Estate Services (MRES) pursuant to which MRES agreed to advance up to \$250,000 to the District to pay for costs associated with operating and maintenance expenses and general operating expenditures of the District through December 31, 2020 or upon the conveyance of the property in the Kinston development to Centerra East Development, Inc. (CED), whichever occurs first.
 The District agreed to repay MRES for the advances and, to evidence the District's reimbursement obligation to MRES, the District issued a subordinate promissory note to MRES on December 19, 2019 with a maturity date of December 31, 2020.
 The note bears no interest.
 The District agreed to repay the note contingent upon the receipt of funds from an ad valorem tax levy and any other legally available revenues of the District, subject to the annual appropriation of funds by the District.
 On June 17, 2020, the property in the Kinston development was conveyed to CED and the obligations of MRES set forth in the agreement terminated.
 On December 10, 2020, MRES assigned to CED all of its right, title and interest in the note.
-The District received \$90,790 in advances from MRES and made no repayment on the note for the year ended December 31, 2020.
+On January 1, 2021, the District refunded the note and issued a new subordinate promissory note to CED with a maturity date of December 31, 2021.
+On November 11, 2021, CED and the District amended agreement and issued a new subordinate promissory note to CED with a maturity date of December 18, 2059.
+The District received \$0 in advances from CED and made no repayment on the note for the year ended December 31, 2021.

 On June 18, 2020, the District entered into a funding and reimbursement agreement with CED pursuant to which CED agreed to advance up to \$250,000 to the District to pay for costs associated with operating and maintenance expenses and general operating expenditures of the District through December 31, 2020.
 The District agreed to repay CED for the advances and, to evidence the District's reimbursement obligation to CED, the District issued a subordinate promissory note to CED on June 18, 2020 with a maturity date of December 31, 2020.
 The note bears no interest.
 The District agreed to repay the note contingent upon the receipt of funds from an ad valorem tax levy and any other legally available revenues of the District, subject to the annual appropriation of funds by the District.
-The District received \$135,435 in advances from CED and made no repayment on the note for the year ended December 31, 2020.
+On November 12, 2020, the District and CED amended the agreement to provide up to \$450,000 in advances through December 31,